Next-Gen App & Browser Testing Cloud

 Using advanced AI models, it analyzes content structure and visual elements, offering intelligent remediation suggestions to ensure better compatibility and a more inclusive user experience and all this within your IDE.

-Other than the development process, it’s also important to incorporate AI in the testing process to complement your accessibility efforts.
-This is where AI test agents such as KaneAI by TestMu AI can help you.
+Beyond development, it is worth bringing AI into testing to complement your accessibility efforts.
+This is where AI test agents such as KaneAI by TestMu AI can help.

-Lambdatest KaneAI is a GenAI native QA Agent-as-a-Service platform featuring industry-first capabilities, including test authoring, management, and debugging.
-Designed specifically for high-speed quality engineering teams, KaneAI enables developers and testers to effortlessly create and evolve complex test cases using natural language, significantly reducing the time and expertise required to start software testing.
+KaneAI is a GenAI-native QA agent with capabilities like test authoring, management, and debugging.
+Built for high-speed quality engineering teams, it lets developers and testers create and evolve complex test cases using natural language, reducing the time and expertise required to get started.

-As AI continues to shape the future of accessibility and testing, it’s vital for professionals to keep their skills current.
-The KaneAI Certification validates your hands-on expertise in AI testing, helping you stay ahead of the curve and contribute meaningfully to more inclusive digital experiences.
+As AI reshapes accessibility and testing, keeping your skills current matters.
+The KaneAI Certification validates hands-on expertise in AI testing and helps you contribute to more inclusive digital experiences.

 Did you find this page helpful?